 We would teach Sri, our eldest daughter to share, share and share again as she was an only child for many years.
 We were constantly asking her to share something or another.
 I even bought books on sharing so that the message came across in a fun way.
 Winnie the Pooh’s “Oh Bother Someone Won’t Share” was read to Sri so many times that the pages started fraying 😃.

 Hitesh was an only child for many years too until Amar his younger brother was born.
-I remember him telling me stories about his Mom and how she would insist on Hitesh giving her a small piece of his chocolate even though she didn’t like chocolate at all, just to teach him the lesson of sharing.
+He told me stories about his Mom and how she would insist on Hitesh giving her a small piece of his chocolate even though she didn’t like chocolate at all, just to teach him the lesson of sharing.

-But with my twins, sharing was their life.
+But with my twins, sharing is their life.
 They hated it.
 They felt jipped.
-We already share everything they felt; your attention, our toys, our friends, we even share birthdays.
+We already share everything they feel; your attention, our toys, our friends, we even share birthdays.
 And on top of that we receive joint birthday presents that we have to share.
 They didn’t like that word share at all.
 And I understood.
 I stopped telling them to share things that were rightfully their own.
 It is nice to have some things that we can claim as our own and only ours.
 But they still had to occasionally share a toy or two, or a favorite book or that favorite dessert.
-It’s okay I told them, sharing is a good thing.

 As we grow older sharing becomes less of sharing things and more about sharing of one self.
 It’s about sharing of our affection, our joys, our sorrows, our thoughts, our knowledge, our culture, our foods, and most of all sharing of our precious time.